policratus/pupyl/README.md

 See all dependencies here: [dependencies](https://github.com/policratus/pupyl/network/dependencies).

 ## 📝 Documentation
-See a quick reference guide on the repository [wiki](https://github.com/policratus/pupyl/wiki).
-Complete API reference coming soon.
+See a getting start guide and the API reference on [https://pupyl.readthedocs.io/](http://pupyl.rtfd.io/).

 ## 🖊️ Citation
 If you use `pupyl` on your publications or projects, please cite: